OctopusDeploy/Calamari/README.md

 ## Releasing

-After you finish merging to master to tag the Calamari NuGet package:
+After you finish merging to main to tag the Calamari NuGet package:

 Firstly, find out what the latest tag is.
 There are two ways to do this:

-* On your terminal, checkout `master` and `git pull` for good measure
+* On your terminal, checkout `main` and `git pull` for good measure
 * Run `git tag` and scroll to the bottom of the list to get the last known tag

 Alternatively,

-* Check the last build on master as it will be pre-release version of the next `<Major>.<Minor>.<Patch>` version
+* Check the last build on main as it will be pre-release version of the next `<Major>.<Minor>.<Patch>` version

 Finally, tag and push the new release